vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Sunday 2026-05-31, I skipped all exercises to conserve time and energy for meal prep and other personal chores after spending the morning and early afternoon on some day job work.

+## 2026-06-01: skipped jogging and strength exercises

+On Monday 2026-06-01, I skipped jogging and strength exercises as I got delayed due to some day job work.